Why Does Russia Want to Invade Ukraine? What Role do the US, NATO, China, India, and the EU play?

 Share with us your thoughts on this issue in the comments section below.
 Reach out to us at email@example.com for collaborations.

 Thank you and take care!

-Shipra Swaraj is a Political Science graduate from Patna University, in India.
-She is also a content writer and activist at the International Youths Organization for Peace and Sustainability.
+Shipra Swaraj is a Research Associate at Grant Thornton.
+She is also a Researcher and Writer at the International Youths Organization for Peace and Sustainability.

 Inputs and Edits by Aswin Raghav R.